Stretching & Sculling:

 Yoga & Rowing ~ "Meditation in Motion"

-Rowing on a sliding seat shell is perhaps one of the world's most perfect forms of exercise.
-Sliding seat rowing offers a whole body, aerobic workout without the joint impact common to most forms of physical exercise.
-There is a gracefulness, rhythm and power with this sport that translates into a physical experience that is soothing yet invigorating to the spirit.
+Rowing on a sliding seat is one of the most perfect forms of exercise.
+The sport offers a complete body workout without the joint impact common to most forms of physical exercise.
+The grace, rhythm and power of this sport translate into a physical experience that is soothing and invigorating to the spirit.

 I have come to experience the similarities and differences between rowing and yoga; both offer a full body experience while developing strength and power with a gracefulness and rhythm that is aesthetically pleasing.
 Yoga is typically practiced indoors in an environment that is warm, comfortable and safe.
 Yoga improves one's level of flexibility and range of motion while alleviating the stiffness, and pain common to aging.
 The sport of rowing offers a tremendous aerobic workout and takes place outdoors where one is always subject to the powerful and unpredictable elements of nature.
 There is a need for the rower as well as the yoga practitioner to be fully present in the moment in order to remain safe and responsible.

-To learn more about Echo Rowing shells and the sport of recreational rowing, you can visit my website at www.seacoastsculling.com.
+To learn more about Alden Rowing shells and the sport of recreational rowing, you can visit my website at www.seacoastsculling.com.